 Students served.
 The arts high school is limited by statute to serving not more than 310 students in grades 11 and 12.
-As of September 30, 2017, the arts high school was serving 159 11th and 12th grade students.
+The arts high school enrolled 162 11th and 12th grade students during the 2017-18 school year.
 The majority of the students are from the metropolitan area, but the arts high school enrolls a significant number of students from districts located in Greater Minnesota.
 The center may provide room and board to students and may charge a reasonable fee for the room and board.
 Approximately 45 percent of the arts high school students live in the dorms on campus.